Everand: An update about this audiobook subscription

 Plus thousands of other good options.

-And when it’s subscription-based, it doesn’t feel like a risk to start listening to something and then decide “meh” and move on.
+And when it’s subscription-based, it didn’t feel like a risk to start listening to something and then decide “meh” and move on.

 There are also tons of children’s audiobooks, so it’s easy for me to find things for my girls to listen to too.